 Location of Trailhead

-The trailhead for the West Fork Foss Lakes Trail is conveniently located near Skykomish, Washington, making it easily accessible for both local hikers and visitors.
+The West Fork Foss Lakes trailhead is conveniently located near Skykomish, Washington, making it easily accessible for local hikers and visitors.
 To reach the trailhead, follow Highway 2 east from Skykomish until you reach the town of Baring.
-From Baring, turn onto Forest Road 68 and continue for approximately 12 miles until you reach the trailhead.
-Look for the signage indicating the West Fork Foss Lakes Trail.
+From Baring, turn onto (Foss River Road)Forest Road 68 and continue for approximately 12 miles until you reach the trailhead.
+Look for the signage indicating the West Fork trailhead.

-Parking is available at the trailhead, but it’s essential to obtain the required permits before embarking on your backpacking adventure.
-When I completed the trail, I started on a Saturday Morning and there was plenty of parking around 7am.
+Parking is available at the trail head, but it’s essential to obtain the required permits before embarking on your backpacking adventure.
+When I completed the trail, I started on a Saturday Morning and there was plenty of parking around 7 am.

 Permits and Regulations